MikkelKongsgaard/SSArchitectures/feature_breakdowns/View_student_schedule_feature_breakdown.md

 #### Feature breakdown

-1. The user logs in to SIS and navigates to the Student Schedule module from the main page.
+1. The user logs in to the system and navigates to the Student Schedule module from the main page.
 2. The system displays a dashboard with a "View Schedule" button.
 3. The user clicks the "View Schedule" button.
 4. The system fetches the schedule for the logged-in student from the database for the current weak.